Data is the new oil!?

 Insights

-We can generate insights either through continuous monitoring (“Are we on track?”) or a targeted analysis (“What’s wrong?”).
+We can generate insights either through continuous monitoring (“Are we on track?”) or a deeper analysis (“What’s wrong?”).

 • Why are we not reaching our goal?